What is Instructional Design ?

 - Analyze – Analyses refer to the gathering of information about one’s audience, the tasks to be completed, and the project’s overall goals.
 The instructional design then classifies the information to the content making it more useful and successful.

-- Design; In this phase, instructional designers begin to create their projects.
-Information gathered from the project, in conjunction with the theories and the models of instructional design, is meant to explain how the learning will be acquired.
+- Design; during this phase, instructional designers begin to make their projects.
+Information gathered from the project, in conjunction with the theories and therefore the models of instructional design, is supposed to elucidate how the training are going to be

 - Develop: Development relates to the creation of the activities being implemented.
-This stage is where the blueprints in the design phase are assembled.
+This stage is where the blueprints within the design phase are assembled.